← Back to Stories

 Key details reported by multiple sources:

-• ABC appointed Grace Tame to host a four-part podcast titled *Autistic AF with Grace Tame* under the *Ladies, We Need To Talk* banner
+• Grace Tame hosts a four-part ABC podcast titled *Autistic AF with Grace Tame*, released via the *Ladies, We Need To Talk* banner on June 2, 2026.

-• The ABC stated it rejects Tame’s views about the October 7, 2023, Hamas attacks on Israel
+• The ABC explicitly stated it 'rejects the views made by Grace Tame about 7 October' (referring to Hamas attacks on Israel in 2023).

-• Liberal communications spokeswoman Sarah Henderson demanded ABC Managing Director Hugh Marks explain the decision and disclose any restrictions on Tame’s content
+• Liberal communications spokeswoman Sarah Henderson demanded ABC managing director Hugh Marks explain the decision and disclose any restrictions on Tame’s podcast content.

 Points of Difference